Claim against Airbus SE (Ticker: AIR)

 This table shows the progress being made in the actions of AIRS against Airbus.

-Invitation to open negotiations
+Invitation to open negotiations with Airbus

-Issue summons
+Issue summons to Airbus

 Election Exclusive Representative